jacquesbergelius/DatAndAlgoPython/README.md

 - **Cubic**: $O(n^3)$
 - **Exponential**: $O(2^n)$

+> We don't need to specify the base of the logarithm here, because the base of the logarithm does not affect the order of growth of the function.
+Different logarithm values differ only with a constant factor, i.e., $\log_2 n = \frac{\log_{10} n}{\log_{10} 2}$.
+For example, $\log_2 n$ and $\log_{10} n$ are both $O(\log n)$.

 If the size of the problem $n$ is small, then the running time of an algorithm is not a concern.
 However, as the size of the problem grows, the running time of the algorithm becomes a critical factor.
-Look the picture below to see how the running time of different complexity classes scales with the size of the input data.
+Look the picture below to see how the running time of different complexity classes scales with the size of the input data (N).

 ![](images/complclasses.png)